GA-repos/Installfest/windows10.md

 11. Scroll down to the **Advanced** button at the bottom of the Settings window and click it.
 12. Find **Protect you and your device from dangerous sites** and turn it back **ON**.

-### Install and set up WSL
+### Turn on WSL

 13. Unzip the downloaded file by clicking right-clicking on it and selecting **Extract all...**.
 14. Go into the extracted `ubuntu_install` folder and double click on the file `ubuntu_install` within it.
+It will have a little gear icon on it indicating that it is a Windows `cmd` script.
 15. If a **Windows protected your PC** window opens up, click the **More info** link and click the **Run anyway** button.
 16. After the first install step, you will be asked if you want to restart.
 Type `Y` and press **Enter** to restart.

+### Install Ubuntu for Windows

-17. Navigate back to the `ubuntu_install` folder and run the script again.
+17. Navigate back to the `ubuntu_install` folder and run the `ubuntu_install` script again (same as steps 14-15).
 You may be prompted to confirm that you want to install Ubuntu Linux.
 Type `Y` and press **Enter** to proceed with install.
+18. Once the install finished, you will be asked to enter an new username.
+Enter a username of your choice and press **Enter**.
+19. You will be prompted to enter and then re-enter a new password.
+Pick any password you like, type it in and press **Enter** both time.
+One important thing to note is that on Linux, password entry does not show any characters on the screen ie `***` won't show up when you type in passwords, but they are in fact being recorded so type them in anyway!

+### Confirm Ubuntu installed properly

-18. Run the script again and you will see:
+20. Run the `ubuntu_install` script again (same as steps 14-15) and you will see:
     ```sh
     Installation complete!
 Open Bash on Ubuntu for Windows from your Start Menu.
 If you have trouble finding/running it, ask an Instructor for help.
 Press Enter to close
     ```
     You are done!
-Press **Enter** to exit.
+Press **Enter** to exit and the script will automatically delete itself.
 If you did not see this message, ask an Instructor for help.

 > Whenever you are asked to use a terminal / console, use **Bash on Ubuntu for Windows** from now on.